astronomer/airflow-data-quality-demo/README.md

 #### Snowflake DAGs:
 - A Snowflake account

-#### Great Expectation (BigQuery) DAGs:
+#### Great Expectations DAGs:
-- A GCP account
-- A service role with create, modify, and delete privileges on BigQuery & read and write privileges on Google Cloud Storage
-- An active GCP project with BigQuery and GCS
+- An account with service roles and tables as specified in one of the data stores above

 #### SQL DAGs:
 - A running SQL database